These trainees have moved on to other things.....and this is what they are up to now!

 Research Project: Mike’s research focused on identifying functional genes being exchanged through introgressive hybridization between southern (Glaucomys volans) and northern flying squirrels (G. sabrinus) using Next-Generation Sequencing (NGS) technology.

 Professional Placement: Ontario Ministry of Natural Resources & Forestry (Peterborough, ON).

 In May 2018, Mike took a Natural Heritage & Invasive Species Biologist position at the Ontario Ministry of Natural Resources & Forestry (Peterborough, ON).

 Research Project: Danielle’s research project integrated both remote sensing data (airborne LiDAR, TerraSAR-X, panchromatic and multi-spectral imagery) with small-scale (DNA-level) datasets to generate a robust model of a landscape and predict and model species’ distribution and dispersal for a small chorus frog (Pseudacris crucifer).

 Professional Placement: Land Conservancy of Kingston, Frontenac and Lennox Addington (Kingston, Ontario)

-In May 2018, Danielle started my Ph.D. with Dr. Georgia Fotopoulos at Queen’s and am continuing in the CREATE Enviro program.
+In May 2018, Danielle started her PhD. with Dr. Georgia Fotopoulos at Queen’s, continuing on in the CREATE Enviro program!

 Research Interests: Rebekah is interested in the field of population genomics, with an emphasis on species conservation.
 While at Trent, she used whole genome markers to reconstruct the evolutionary history of multiple ecotypes of North American caribou, which is complicated by the glacial history of North America and introgression events between lineages after glacial retreat.
 She was also involved with researching why contemporary genetic distinctiveness is maintained among caribou ecotypes despite range overlap and known historical introgression.

 In June 2018, Rebekah took a position as a Fisheries Geneticist at the Hagerman Genetics Lab with the Columbia River Inter-Tribal Fish Commission in Hagerman, Idaho.